eric-price-ok/bordful/docs/guides/theming-customization.md

+---
+title: Theming and Color Customization
+description: Learn how to customize the visual appearance of your Bordful job board by configuring colors and other theming options.
+lastUpdated: "2025-05-22"
+---

 # Theming and Color Customization

 This document explains how to customize the visual appearance of your job board by configuring colors and other theming options.